smintf/autolingo/README.md

 ### What's Autolingo?

 Autolingo is an extension that completes Duolingo lessons so you don't have to.
-<br>This currently only supports Chromium-based browsers (Chrome, Brave, Edge)
+<br>This currently only supports Chromium-based browsers (Chrome, Brave, Edge).

 ### How to Install?